ZaferBuker/security-camera/README.md

 ![1](https://user-images.githubusercontent.com/28205392/38816837-a9de35fe-419f-11e8-955f-06a9d81fb799.png)

-As seen in the photo above, this photo is the image of the argument.
-(Actually Room status : "Clean")
+As seen in the photo above, this photo is the image of the argument video's.
+(Actually Room status : "Clean", my main language is Turkish, i used Turkish while doing this project, you can change this on code.)

 ![2](https://user-images.githubusercontent.com/28205392/38817024-20a71db8-41a0-11e8-80c6-c23733afb195.png)